ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 - **If Xcode is open, restart Xcode.** Xcode does not handle configuration files being changed out from under it gracefully.

+### Registration Canary

+The registration canary is a diagnostic tool that helps assess the health of both the entire registraton system and APNS.
+See `RegistrationCanary/README.md` for more information.

 ### Setup for Pact Testing
 Run `bin/pact/setup` to install all necessary libraries, and install Sonar CA and trust it on all running Simulator devices.